mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools.rst

       tools/release/*

 ..
-The ugly dot below is the only way I manage to let the next header start on a new line.
+The non-breaking space below is the only way I manage to let the next header start on a new line.

-.
+.. raw:: html

+   &nbsp;

 List of the experimental tools
 ------------------------------